Pegasusx10/Java-POC/README.md

-# This Java-POC contains the following POC's
+# This Java-POC contains the following
 1. Calculator app
 2. Java Hashmap